Colombia Reports A Historic Seizure Of Cocaine: More Than 13 Tons

 Santos said that the illegal merchandise, "valued at U.S. $360 million, belonged to the Clan of the Gulf and was seized in 4 collection centers in a radius of 6 km [3.7 miles], between the municipalities of Carepa and Chigorodó, Antioquia."

-With the bust from what officials have code-named Operation Agamemnon II, Colombia has now seized some 362 tons of cocaine in 2017, eclipsing its 2016 total with nearly two months left in the year, Santos said.
-Police reportedly made four arrests connected to the bust.
+With the bust from what officials have code-named Operation Agamemnon II, Colombia has now seized some 362 tons of cocaine so far this year, already eclipsing its 2016 total, Santos said.
+Police reportedly made four arrests connected to Wednesday's bust.

 The scale of the seizure is huge.
-Photos of the capture posted by Colombia's police show the drugs stacked in large plastic-wrapped bales in a shed.
+Photos posted by Colombia's police show the drugs stacked in large plastic-wrapped bales in a shed.
 When police laid out the individual packets as a backdrop for Santos to announce the bust, it looked like a tiled plaza.

 The official tally of the seizure changed on Thursday.
-After initially reporting that 12 tons of "high purity" cocaine had been captured, the ministry of defense said that the complete accounting found 13.4 tons.
+After initially reporting that 12 tons of "high purity" cocaine had been captured, the Ministry of National Defense said that the complete accounting found 13.4 tons.

 Contundente golpe de Agamenón II, al ‘clan del golfo’, incautadas más de 12 toneladas de clorhidrato de cocaína. pic.twitter.com/IaY7b4Ed9g— Policía de Colombia (@PoliciaColombia) November 8, 2017